OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/CurvatureMap.md

           | all = 3 (default)

-        <p class="jekyll-theme-minimal scene-class-attr-comment">The composite mode outputs the composite of convex curvature and concave curvature as grayscale ((concave - convex) * 0.5) + 0.5.
+        <p class="scene-class-attr-comment">The composite mode outputs the composite of convex curvature and concave curvature as grayscale ((concave - convex) * 0.5) + 0.5.
 The all mode outputs the convex curvature in the red channel, concave curvature in the green channel, and composite of both curvatures in the blue channel.</p>

     </p>